Thai stock exchange chief warns of securities transaction tax - ExBulletin

 Thai stock exchange chief warns of securities transaction tax

-A proposed securities transaction tax in Thailand will depress trade and hurt the development of the Bangkok stock exchange, said Pakorn Peetathawatchai, chairman of the market.
+A proposed securities transaction tax in Thailand will affect trade and hurt the development of the Bangkok Stock Exchange, said Pakorn Peetathawatchai, chairman of the market.

-The Thai government said it plans to levy taxes on trading stocks and cryptocurrencies, after trading and mining them mushroomed in the largely unregulated environment of the country.
+The Thai government has announced that it will impose taxes on trading in stocks and cryptocurrencies after the trading and mining of the latter surged in the country’s largely unregulated environment.

-Thailand proposed the tax as the country continues to struggle to revive growth, with the tourism sector reeling from the impact of the coronavirus pandemic.
+Thailand proposed the tax as the country continues to struggle to revive growth as the tourism sector takes the impact of the coronavirus pandemic.

-Pakorn said the Stock Exchange of Thailand has questioned the government about the amount of the planned tax, the time frame given to companies to comply and whether exchange-traded funds would be subject to the tax in addition to individual stocks.
+Pakorn said the Stock Exchange of Thailand has questioned the government about the amount of the proposed tax, the time frame for complying with the tax and whether exchange-traded funds would be subject to taxation in addition to individual stocks.

-“Our market has been thriving for quite some time and is becoming one of the most significant markets in Asia and even the world,” Pakorn said.
-“But once this tax comes out, it will be a readjustment again.”
+“Our market has been thriving for quite some time and is becoming one of the biggest markets in Asia and even the world,” Pakorn said.
+“But as soon as this tax comes out, it will be a readjustment again.”

-The Thai government is also considering imposing a flat 15% withholding tax on all cryptocurrency transactions, but has faced pushback from the fledgling industry.
+The Thai government is also considering imposing a flat 15% withholding tax on all cryptocurrency transactions, but has been pushed back by the booming industry.

-Pakorn said the Bangkok exchange plans to launch a digital asset exchange with the aim of opening trading in the second quarter of the year, pending approval of an operating license by the Securities and Exchange.
-Country Committee.
+Pakorn said the Bangkok exchange plans to launch a digital asset exchange with the aim of opening trading in the second quarter of the year, subject to the approval of an operating license by the Securities and Exchange.
+Country’s Exchange Commission.

-The market, called Thai Digital Asset Exchange, or TDX, would initially trade in investment tokens, which are digital securities for an underlying asset, rather than cryptocurrencies such as bitcoin or ether.
+The market, which will be dubbed the Thai Digital Asset Exchange, or TDX, would initially trade bullion tokens, which are digital securities for an underlying asset, rather than cryptocurrencies like bitcoin or ether.

-“We would like to provide a shelf for the asset class so that the retail investor can start diversifying their investments into a smaller amount,” Pakorn said.
+“We want to provide a shelf for the asset class so that the retail investor can diversify their investments into a smaller amount,” Pakorn said.

-Thailand’s economy, which depends on tourism, has been hit hard by the pandemic, which has strained the public budget.
+Thailand’s tourism-dependent economy has been hit hard by the pandemic, putting a strain on public finances.

-But cryptocurrency mining and trading has provided a rare source of growth.
-Thailand now has one of Southeast Asia’s largest markets for digital currencies, according to CryptoCompare, an aggregator that tracks the market.
+But cryptocurrency mining and trading has created a rare source of growth.
+Today, Thailand has one of the largest digital currency markets in Southeast Asia, according to CryptoCompare, an aggregator that tracks the market.

-Interest has been sparked in part by the depreciation of the Thai baht, which lost 10% of its value against the dollar last year.
+The interest was fueled in part by the devaluation of the Thai baht, which lost 10% of its value against the dollar last year.
 “This makes the crypto value proposition more attractive as it protects against a loss of purchasing power in the Thai baht,” said David Moreno Darocas, research analyst at CryptoCompare.

-The surge in market activity caught regulators off guard, but companies quickly entered the sector.
+The surge in market activity took regulators by surprise, but companies quickly intervened in the sector.

 Sansiri, the Bangkok-listed real estate group, launched one of Thailand’s first SEC-approved digital tokens, SiriHub Token, backed by revenue streams from its real estate projects last year.

-Bitkub Capital Group, Thailand’s largest digital asset exchange, reached a valuation of over $1 billion in 2021 after entering into a joint venture in November with SCBx Group, one of the oldest commercial banks from the country.
-SCB took a 51% stake in the exchange for $537 million.
+Bitkub Capital Group, Thailand’s largest digital asset exchange, hit a valuation of over $1 billion in 2021 after entering into a joint venture with SCBx Group, one of the country’s oldest commercial banks , in November.
+SCB participated for $537 million with 51 percent of the purse.

 Twitter: @JohnReedwrites